 Mental illness is something that impacts people in real life.
 It’s something that is so misunderstood and stigmatized because it’s often an invisible illness, meaning it’s not visible on the outside.

 Depression is something that I’ve personally struggled with for most of my life.
-I’m not ashamed of it and I even talk about it all the time because I think it’s important to talk about.
+I’m not ashamed of it, and I even talk about it all the time because I think it’s important to talk.
 Even something as common as Depression is not understood by the general public and that just blows my mind because it’s so incredibly common.